input-output-hk/partner-chains/docs/user-guides/manual-setup.md

 * GRANDPA, ed25519 scheme key, with "key-type" `gran`
 * cross-chain, ecdsa scheme key, with "key-type" `crch`

-For each of these keys commands that are two commands invoked by wizard.
+For each of these key commands that are two commands invoked by wizard.
 The first one is
 ```bash
 <node-executable> key generate --scheme <scheme> --output-type json
 ```
 , that has `secretPhrase` and `publicKey` fields in the output.
-Please do save these outputs as they are useful in the subsequent steps.
+Please do save these outputs as they are needed in the subsequent steps.

 The second one is
 ```bash